 Since we are on the topic of winter wonderland photography I thought I would add one more twist to the topic.
 Winter wonderland pictures are especially nice at twilight.
 Of course, almost anything is especially nice at twilight but with lots of snow on the ground and every where else twilight is a great time to photograph winter scenes.
 If you can find an old cabin or a lit Christmas tree or both (!) it is great.
 It is dark enough outside that the lights will be on be there will still be enough light for the details of the landscape to be recognizable.
 Remember, twilight is 30-40 minutes before sunrise and after sunset.
 Outside that time period it is too dark outside and the landscape will be just a big black blob.

 Stories & Journals

-Acadia National Park birds books children composition cows cropping dairy David Middleton dawn environmental portrait exposure farm fun Gloucester going pro horses Kentucky light lobstering lobsters Maine Maine coast nature Pacific Rim NP photography photography teaching portraits processing professional photography publishing Scott Rouse snow Stonington teaching Tofino Top 10 list tracks tripod tripods Uganda Vermont winter words Workshops
+Acadia National Park birds book books children composition cows cropping dairy dawn environmental portrait exposure farm fun Gloucester going pro horses Kentucky light lobstering lobsters Maine Maine coast On Writing Pacific Rim NP photography photography teaching portraits processing professional photography publishing Scott Rouse snow Stonington teaching Tofino Top 10 list tracks tripod tripods Uganda Vermont winter words Workshops